Summary

 Tova Sullivan is an elderly widow who works as a somewhat misanthropic night janitor at an aquarium in fictional Sowell Bay, Washington, despite having been encouraged to retire.

+Simon explains his relationship with Daphne was strictly platonic, as he is gay.
+He explains that Daphne helped front a heterosexual image for him with peers and his disapproving father while he was in school.
 Frustrated at the revelation - including news from his former bandmates that they wish to quit their band "Moth Sausage" - Cameron arrives at work and angrily hurls the ring into the eels' aquarium.
-Marcellus witnesses this and escapes into the eels' tank to retrieve it.
+Marcellus witnesses this and later escapes into the tank to retrieve it.

-Tova opens the box, finding pictures of Erik with Daphne and a list of names with "Cameron" circled.
-This discovery confirmed their relationship and his paternity, revealing that Erik actually named Cameron before his passing.
+Afterwards, Tova decides not to move into the retirement home and Cameron sells his van, to move in with her.
+Cleaning Erik’s room to move in, he finds a box under the floorboards, which had been untouched since his disappearance.
+Opening the box, they find pictures of Erik with Daphne and a list of names with "Cameron" circled.
+This confirms their relationship and his paternity, revealing that Erik actually named Cameron before his passing.

 Source: Wikipedia (CC BY-SA 3.0)